Latvia men's national under-18 ice hockey team

 The Latvia men's national under-18 ice hockey team is the men's national under-18 ice hockey team of Latvia.
 The team is controlled by the Latvian Ice Hockey Federation, a member of the International Ice Hockey Federation.
 The team represents Latvia at the IIHF World U18 Championships.
+Latvia's best appearance at the IIHF World U18 Championships is in 2026, where Latvia won USA in quarter-finals with a result of 5-2 sending Latvia to semi-finals.
+Latvia did lose to Slovakia in the semi-finals with a result of 0-1, sending Slovakia to gold medal game, but Latvia to bronze medal game.
+Latvia played against Czechia in bronze medal game and did lose with result of 4-1 claiming fourth place.